Radolsav16/PageRank-Project/README.md

 **PageRank** is an algorithm that assigns a numerical weight to each web page, measuring its relative importance in a network of linked documents.
 It treats the web as a graph, where pages are nodes and hyperlinks are directed edges.
 Using linear algebra and the concept of a *random surfer*, the algorithm iteratively computes a probability distribution over the web graph — revealing which pages are most influential.

----

-## 🎯 Project Goals

-- Explain the **mathematical intuition** behind PageRank
-- Derive the **PageRank formula** using concepts like:
-  - Graphs & adjacency matrices
-  - Stochastic matrices
-  - Eigenvectors & linear systems
-- Implement PageRank **from scratch** in Python
-- Compare results with built-in tools like `networkx`
-- Visualize how link structures affect rankings

----